Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 From inspection of the figure, we initially see that our proposed method does degrade in performance in comparison to both \geant, and previously proposed methods such as NF.
 As pointed out in \cite{giroux2025generativemodelsfastsimulation}, any smoothing of the underlying probability distribution produced by our model will incur significant performance decreases in comparison to \geant given the ring structures only differ by a few pixels spatially at higher momentum (eventually converging at large enough momentum).
-In contrast to NF, the smoothing effect incurred is not inherent to the method, but rather an artifact of the data itself.
-Specifically, there is approximately uniform uncertainty at each forward step in time - translating to a highly ambiguous space of ``next token'' prediction, \textit{i.e.}, relatively flat attention scores.
-Given the inherent uncertainty in our data as to which is the most optimal next hit, different sampling techniques possess the ability to greatly alter our generations - arguably more than other AR models operating in the traditional domain of language.
+Given the inherent uncertainty in our data as to which is the most optimal next hit, different sampling techniques possess the ability to greatly alter our generations---arguably more than other AR models operating in the traditional domain of language.
 In light of this, we observe that post-hoc optimization can be employed to further curate generated samples.
-While not specifically fine tuning weights, optimizing generation parameters (\textit{e.g.}, temperature, dynamic temperature, $p$ values, etc) can improve fidelity and is left for future studies.\footnote{We have implemented and tested a wide variety of sampling methods, see \url{https://github.com/wmdataphys/FM4DIRC} for more details.}
+While not specifically fine tuning weights, optimizing generation parameters (\textit{e.g.}, temperature, dynamic temperature, $p$ values, etc) can improve fidelity and is left for future studies.\footnote{We have implemented and tested a wide variety of sampling methods, see \url{https://github.com/wmdataphys/FM4DIRC} for more details.} We also intend to investigate increases in performance through the scaling potential of transformers, \textit{i.e.}, scaling both model and training data size has shown to lead to ``emergent'' characteristics in the space of modern FMs, potentially translating to improved performance in our case.
+We also observe strong agreement between independently trained generative models and those employing class-conditional generation via the MoE framework, validating the ability to simulate both pions and kaons within a single architecture.